WyattBrashear/AI_Attendence/README.md

 ## Running
 1. Clone into the repository
 2. Run the camera capture tool.
-3. Get training and customize it to yuor needs.
+3. Get training and customize it to your needs.

 ## Video
 https://youtu.be/myGDVuliXRk